Playtime Is Over

 Size: Variable

-Material: wood, metal, ceramic, digital photo prints on tables.
+Materials: Wood, metal, ceramic, digital photo prints on tables

-About: This piece consists of photographs taken from the clouds above Amsterdam in 2007
+About: This piece features photographs taken from the clouds above Amsterdam in 2007.

 LISTENING